bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

-## Summary of Changes Since Last Update (May 18, 2025):
+## Summary of Changes Since Last Update (May 19, 2025):
-- Added major new documentation to the Services section:
+- Added new Security System Selection Decision Tree document
-  - Professional Services Catalog v1.0
-  - Service Packages Deliverables v1.0
-- Expanded the Hikvision Pricing Catalog with comprehensive product listings and pricing
-- Updated "Total Progress" from 57/85 to 60/85 (71%)
+- Updated "Total Progress" from 60/85 to 61/85 (72%)
-- Decreased "Pending" from 28 to 25
+- Decreased "Pending" from 25 to 24
-- Increased Services documentation count from 16 to 18 (100% complete)
+- Increased Decision Trees completion from 25% to 50% (2/4 documents)
-- Updated Next Steps section with completed tasks and new priorities
+- Updated Next Steps section with completed tasks and new priorities for Week 5